Legal Services for the Elderly

 With so many cases going unreported, LSE has used its third Foundation grant to proactively identify seniors who may be at risk of exploitation.
 As it continues raising public awareness on the issue and cultivating new referral sources in the community, the organization is now proactively screening those calling for legal assistance for signs of potential victimization or other types of legal problems.
 The screening is focused on callers who have characteristics identified by the 2017 Report as being common among victims.
 This includes things like having been recently hospitalized; having been recently widowed; or being 70 years of age or older and dependent upon someone else to meet basic needs.

 It’s sad and tragic to think that so many of our elders are abused and taken advantage of.
 We must make sure that they can turn to someone for help, and that members of the community are looking out for them.
-The Foundation appreciates LSE’s continuing work on both fronts and has been proud to help them make a positive impact on hundreds of seniors who deserve better than the mistreatment they have received.
+The Foundation appreciates LSE’s continuing work on all fronts and has been proud to help them make a positive impact on hundreds of seniors who deserve better than the mistreatment they have received.

 - 11 statewide Public Service Announcements (PSAs) created to increase public awareness of elder abuse and where victims could turn for help.
 Ninety-one percent of Maine residents over 50 years of age saw PSAs seven or more times every quarter they ran.